Sign in As:

 Facebook uses different cropping algorithms for different screens: on mobile, the sides are more often cropped, on desktop — the top and bottom.

-Which file format to choose, JPG or PNG?
+Which file format should be chosen: JPG or PNG?

 For photos, JPG is suitable.
 For designs with text, logos, and sharp shapes, it is better to use PNG.

-How often should I change the group cover?
+How often should the group cover be changed?

-It depends on activities.
-If there are events or seasonal campaigns in the group, the cover should be updated for them.
-In other cases, it is enough to change the design a few times a year.
+It depends on the activities.
+If the group has events or seasonal campaigns, the cover should be updated for them.
+In other cases, changing the design a few times a year is enough.

 Looking for a way to launch ad campaigns quickly?
 With BannerBoo, you can generate dozens of HTML5 banners in the required sizes in minutes using ready-made templates.
 Sign up now to explore all platform features.